kremalicious/ipfs/README.md

 [![Build Status](https://flat.badgen.net/travis/kremalicious/ipfs?icon=travis)](https://travis-ci.com/kremalicious/ipfs)

-This repo holds a simple React app built with [Next.js](https://nextjs.org) serving as the frontpage of [ipfs.kretschmann.io](https://ipfs.kretschmann.io) from where you can add files to IPFS via drag and drop.
+This repo holds a React app built with [Next.js](https://nextjs.org) serving as the frontpage of [ipfs.kretschmann.io](https://ipfs.kretschmann.io) from where you can add files to IPFS via drag and drop.

 ---